Skip to content

 Constants

-Constants in Tact could be a little bit more advanced than in popular languages: they could be virtual and abstract.
-Smart contracts often need to implement multiple traits and sometimes you need to configure some of them in compile time.
+Constants in Tact can be slightly more advanced than in popular languages: they can be virtual and abstract.
+Smart contracts often need to implement multiple traits, and sometimes you need to configure some of them at compile time.
 Constructors in traits are prohibited due to their unpredictable behavior.
-So, we have to use constants and fields instead to pass values to them.
-It is the job of a main contract to implement values and constants for all traits.
+Therefore, we have to use constants and fields instead to pass values to them.
+It is the job of the main contract to implement values and constants for all traits.

 Simple constant

 Let’s start with a simple constant.
-It is a value that is defined in compile time and cannot be changed.
-You can define a constant on the top level or inside a contract/trait.
-Let’s define a constant on top level:
+It is a value that is defined at compile time and cannot be changed.
+You can define a constant at the top level or inside a contract/trait.
+Let’s define a constant at the top level:

 const MY_CONSTANT: Int = 42;